embedthis/updater/README.md

 # EmbedThis Updater

-The EmbedThis Updater is a command line utility and library to download and apply device software updates published on the [EmbedThis Builder](https://admin.embedthis.com).
+The EmbedThis Updater is a command-line utility and library for downloading and applying device software updates published on the [EmbedThis Builder](https://admin.embedthis.com).

 ## Description

-This source builds a stand-alone **updater** program that can be used to download software updates published by you on the [Builder site](https://admin.embedthis.com).

-Devices can use the **updater** command or library to enhance their devices with Over-The-Air software update capabilities.
-The EmbedThis Builder provides hosting and global distribution for updates.
-It also offers policy based update distribution, and gradual rollout of updates.
-Graphical metrics and reporting are available from the [Builder](https://admin.embedthis.com/).
+Devices can use the **updater** command or library to enable Over-The-Air software update capabilities.
+The EmbedThis Builder offers hosting and global distribution for updates, policy-based update distribution, and gradual rollout and control of updates.
+Additionally, graphical metrics and reporting are available.

 ## Variants

-Two variants of the updater are provided:
+This repository provides different versions of a standalone **updater** program.

-* A C code updater command line utility
+* A C code command line utility
-* A NodeJS updater command line utility
+* A NodeJS command line utility
+* A C updater library for integration in your programs

 A shell script sample **updater.sh** is also provided.
 This must be customized with necessary arguments.